rimbach/Sources/Singular/translator/README.txt

 interpreter and the Singular.jl library + some add-ons that are in the file Singular/translator/mySingular.jl.

+Below is a short overview of what has been done. a/ definition and arithmetic of int and bigint objects: PARTIALY DONE: &, NOTEQUAL (<>), DOTDOT (..), :, NOT (!) are not handled yet. b/ definition and call of procedures:                   PARTIALY DONE: the rule proccmd: PROC_CMD extendedid BLOCKTOK is not handled c/ flow controls 1: while and for loops:                DONE d/ flow controls 2: if - else -end :                    PROBLEMATIC
+e/ rings declaration:                                   PARTIALY DONE: partial support of fields, variables and ordering f/ number over fields and polynomials:                  DONE g/ ideals and standard basis :                          DONE h/ everything else:                                     TODO Details are given in 3/ of this document

 0/ Installation / Compilation / Exemples
 ========================================